- Screened solutions from Action 1 in the Solution Prioritization module

 In this action, users will prioritize solutions based on risk reduction, prioritization criteria, and costs.
 Considering these different factors allows for a more holistic prioritization process.

 In this action, the resilience planning team will prioritize resilience solutions.
-In the first step, they will assess how well each solution meets the prioritization criteria.
-When combined with the risk reduction potential, this yields a “resilience solution benefit potential” for each solution.
-This resilience solution benefit potential, along with the solution cost categories, forms the basis for prioritization in the TRN.
-The resilience planning team will then have the option to create a sorted list of solutions.
+The TRN uses the risk-reduction efficacy and the team’s assessments of how well solutions meet the site’s additional prioritization criteria to generate a benefit potential for each solution.
+This benefit potential, along with the solution cost categories, forms the basis for prioritization in the TRN.
+The resilience planning team will then have the ability to create a sorted list of solutions.

-The results of these analyses are useful when comparing resilience alternatives because they allow consideration of tradeoffs between cost and resilience solution benefit potential and help to determine which resilience solutions to pursue first.
+The results of this analysis are useful when comparing resilience alternatives because they allow consideration of tradeoffs between cost and benefit potential and help to determine which resilience solutions to pursue first.
 This evaluation may be considered sufficient to make decisions about whether to move forward with solution implementation.
 In other cases, it may represent a screening mechanism that will need to be followed up by a fully quantitative analysis.
 Time, budget, and desire for greater accuracy may influence the decision.